vyos/vyos-documentation/docs/automation/terraform/terraformGoogle.rst

 .. _terraformgoogle:

-Deploying VyOS in the google cloud
+Deploying VyOS in the Google Cloud
 ==================================

-With the help of Terraform, you can quickly deploy VyOS-based infrastructure in the google cloud.
+With the help of Terraform, you can quickly deploy VyOS-based infrastructure in the Google Cloud.
 If necessary, the infrastructure can be removed using terraform.
 Also we will make provisioning using Ansible.

-In this case, we'll create the necessary files for Terraform and Ansible next using Terraform we'll create a single instance on the google cloud and make provisioning using Ansible.
+In this case, we'll create the necessary files for Terraform and Ansible.
+Next, using Terraform, we'll create a single instance on the Google Cloud and make provisioning using Ansible.

-Preparation steps for deploying VyOS on google
+Preparation steps for deploying VyOS on Google
 ----------------------------------------------

-How to create a single instance and install your configuration using Terraform+Ansible+google Step by step:
+How to create a single instance and install your configuration using Terraform+Ansible+Google Step by step:

-google cloud
+Google Cloud

-1 Create an account with google cloud and a new project
+1 Create an account with Google Cloud and a new project

 .. image:: /_static/images/project.png
    :width: 50%